Variability in mRNA Translation: A Random Matrix Theory Approach: Ribosome Flow Model (RFM)

 Solving the set of non-linear equations in~\eqref{eq:poyr} is not trivial.
-Fortunately, there exists a better representation of the mapping from the rates to the steady-state.
+Fortunately, there exists a better representation of the mapping from the rates~$\lambda_0,\dots,\lambda_n$ to the steady-state~$e_1,\dots,e_n$.
 Let~$\R^k_{>0}$ denote the set of~$k$-dimensional vectors with all entries positive.
-Define the $(n+2)\times(n+2)$ tridiagonal matrix \be T := . \ee This is a symmetric matrix, so all its eigenvalues are real.
-Since every entry of~$T$ is non-negative and~$T$ is irreducible, it admits a simple maximal eigenvalue~$\sigma>0$ (called the Perron eigenvalue or Perron root of~$T$), and a corresponding eigenvector~$\zeta\in\R^{n+2}_{>0}$ (the Perron eigenvector) that is unique (up to scaling)~\cite{matrx_ana}.
+Define the $(n+2)\times(n+2)$ tridiagonal matrix \be _n := . \ee This is a symmetric matrix, so all its eigenvalues are real.
+Since every entry of~$ {T}_n$ is non-negative and~$ {T}_n$ is irreducible, it admits a simple maximal eigenvalue~$\sigma>0$ (called the Perron eigenvalue or Perron root of~$ {T}_n$), and a corresponding eigenvector~$\zeta\in\R^{n+2}_{>0}$ (the Perron eigenvector) that is unique (up to scaling)~\cite{matrx_ana}.

-Given an RFM with dimension $n$ and rates $\LMD$, let~$T$ be the matrix defined in~\eqref{eq:bmatrox}.
+Given an RFM with dimension $n$ and rates $\LMD$, let~$ {T}_n$ be the matrix defined in~\eqref{eq:bmatrox}.
 It was shown in~\cite{rfm_concave} that then

-In other words, the steady-state density and production rate in the RFM can be directly obtained from the spectral properties of~$T$.
-In particular, this makes it possible to determine~$R$ and~$e$ even for very large chains using efficient and numerically stable algorithms for computing the Perron eigenvalue and eigenvector of a tridiagonal matrix.
+In other words, the steady-state density and production rate in the RFM can be directly obtained from the spectral properties of~${T}_n$.
+In particular, this makes it possible to determine~${R}$ and~$e$ even for very large chains using efficient and numerically stable algorithms for computing the Perron eigenvalue and eigenvector of a tridiagonal matrix.

 The spectral representation has several useful theoretical implications.
+It implies that that~$ {R} ={R} (\LMD)$ is a \emph{strictly concave function} on $\R^{n+1}_{>0}$. \updt{Thus, the problem of maximizing~$ {R} $ under an upper bound on the sum of the rates always admits a unique solution~\cite{rfm_concave}.}

-It implies that that~$R=R(\LMD)$ is a \emph{strictly concave function} on $\R^{n+1}_{>0}$~\cite{rfm_concave}.
-Also, it implies that the sensitivity of the steady-state w.r.t. a perturbation in the rates becomes an eigenvalue sensitivity problem.
-Known results on the sensitivity of the Perron root imply that
+Also, the spectral representation implies that the sensitivity of the steady-state w.r.t. a perturbation in the rates becomes an eigenvalue sensitivity problem.
+Known results on the sensitivity of the Perron root \updt{\cite{eigen_sense}} imply that

 where~$\zeta'$ denotes the transpose of the vector~$\zeta$.
-It follows in particular that~$\frac{\partial }{\partial \lambda_i} R>0$ for all $i$, that is, an increase in any of the transition rates yields an increase in the steady-state production rate.
+It follows in particular that~$\frac{\partial }{\partial \lambda_i} {R} >0$ for all $i$, that is, an increase in any of the transition rates yields an increase in the steady-state production rate~\cite{RFM_sense}.